Amos and Bertha: A Tribute by a Niece

 (Used with permission of original publisher)

-After a four-year courtship, Amos Hieser and Bertha Birkey (shown at left years later by their home) were married.
+After a four-year courtship, Amos Hieser and Bertha Birkey (shown here years later, standing by their home) were married.
 For their wedding day they chose the second anniversary of Amos’ older brother, John, and wife, Mary—January 23, 1908.
 Bishop Peter Zehr performed the ceremony that took place at the home of the bride’s parents, Valentine and Phoebe Birkey.